Luhdo/Discordjs-v13-ticket-bot/README.md

 To ensure the bot functions correctly, the bot should have the following permissions:

-- Read and Send Messages in the text channel specified in `config.js` (channelId).
+- Read and Send Messages in the text channel specified in `config.js` (ticketChannel).
-- Create Channels in the category specified in `config.js` (ticketCategoryId).
+- Create Channels in the category specified in `config.js` (ticketCategory).
-- Manage Channels in the ticket category to assign ticket admins dynamically.
+- Mention the role specified in `config.js` (modsRole) when creating a new ticket.

 ## Contributing